 Just as pet owners have to treat their homes if they become infested, getting rid of an outdoor flea infestation may require you to treat your yard.

 Fleabites will go away without treatment.
-However, in order to stop being bitten you have to stop the fleas.
+However, in order to stop being bitten you have to get rid of the fleas themselves.

 Avoid scratching the area.
 If you notice signs of an infection at the bite site, such as a white pocket or rash, make an appointment to see your doctor.

-Also, if they have been scratching more frequently, this may be a sign they’ve got fleas.
+Check your pet to see if they are the source of your flea problem.
+Move back their fur to look for fleas or fleabites on the skin.
+If they have been scratching more frequently, this may be a sign they’ve got fleas.

 Use an anti-flea shampoo and powder to get rid of the fleas your dog currently has.
 Then, consider using a flea collar to prevent fleas from moving in again.